schrodinger/infra-tester/README.md

         assertions:
           - type: ApplySucceeds                                 # Makes sure apply succeeds

-          - type: OutputEqual                                   # compare the value of an output
+          - name: ASimpleOutputEqual                            # compare the value of an output
+            type: OutputEqual
             output_name: sample_output                          # name of the output
-            output_value: it's working                          # the value it should be equal to
+            value: it's working                                 # the value it should be equal to

+          - name: OutputEqualForComplexOutputWithCompleteMatch  # compare the value of complex output
+            type: OutputEqual
+            complete_match: true                                # When enabled, ensure 'value' and terraform output must matches exactly with no fields and it's values missing or added in either of them.
+Default is false, which allows you to specify just the fields you need to check.
+            output_name: a_complex_output                       # name of the output
+            value:
+              a_map:
+                key: value
+                one: 1
+                float: 123.11
+              a_seq: [1, 2, 3]
+              bool: true

+          - name: OutputEqualForComplexOutputWithPartialMatch   # An example of partial check which only checks fields specified in value.
+            type: OutputEqual
+            output_name: a_complex_output
+            value:
+              a_map:
+                float: 123.11                                   # Checks just the value of 'a_map.float', doesn't check any other a_map.* keys
+              bool: true                                        # checks just the value of 'bool' field at this level.

-          - type: OutputsAreEqual                               # make sure values of multiple outputs are equal
+          - name: CheckMultipleOutputs                          # make sure values of multiple outputs are equal
+            type: OutputsAreEqual
             output_names:                                       # the list of output names, all of which should have same value
               - sample_output
               - another_output
               - yet_another_output

-          - type: OutputContains                                # Makes sure the value of an output contains a string
+          - name: EnsureOutputContainsString                    # Makes sure the value of an output contains a string
+            type: OutputContains
             output_name: sample_output                          # name of the output
             value: working                                      # the substring value the output must contain

           - type: NoResourcesAffected                           # Makes sure no resources are affected

           - type: ResourcesAffected                             # assert number of resources affected
             added: 1                                            # Note that the test only checks for values explicitly specified here
             # changed: 0                                        # if "changed" key is omitted, it won't be checked
             # deleted: 5                                        # can also specify number of resources deleted

-          - type: OutputMatchesRegex                            # asserts an output matches a regular expression
+          - name: OutputMatchesARegularExpression               # asserts an output matches a regular expression
+            type: OutputMatchesRegex
             output_name: an_output                              # output name
             regex: strings \w+ \d+ apple \d\s+\w+               # regular expression
 ```